 Like most websites, this site uses Google Analytics (GA) to track user interaction.
 We use this data to determine the number of people using our site, to better understand how they find and use our web pages and to see their journey through the website.

 Although GA records data such as your geographical location, device, internet browser and operating system, none of this information personally identifies you to us.
 GA also records your computer’s IP address which could be used to personally identify you but Google do not grant us access to this.
-We consider Google to be a third party data processor.

 Disabling cookies on your internet browser will stop GA from tracking any part of your visit to pages within this website.